wanqing-zhang/wanqing-zhang.github.io/_pages/research.md

-## Paintable Epidermal Electrodes
+## Paintable Tattoo

-I developed a paintable electronic tattoo that can be drawn directly onto the skin and functions as a wearable sensor after drying.
-Integrated with a interlocked-junction connector, the ultra-thin device maintains reliable monitoring of heart, muscle, and brain activity during daily activities, while its customizable shapes and colors improve comfort and user acceptance.
-This technology has the potential to advance long-term health monitoring, human–machine interaction, and next-generation wearable healthcare.
+Currently, electrophysiological signals such as ECG are commonly measured using commercial gel electrodes attached to the skin.
+However, the air gaps between these electrodes and the skin’s microtextured surface degrade signal quality, particularly during body motion.
+To address this challenge, we developed a conducive ink that can be directly painted onto the skin, where it infiltrates the skin microtexture and dries into a conformal electrode.
+The ink also penetrates a porous silver textile to form an interlocked junction connector, providing mechanically robust interface between the soft electrode and rigid electronic hardware to overcome connection failures caused by mechanical mismatch.
+By simultaneously engineering both the skin-electrode and electrode-device interfaces, this paintable electronic tattoo enables reliable monitoring of cardiac, muscle, and brain activity during daily life.
+Its customizable shapes and colors further improve comfort, aesthetics, and long-term acceptance for wearable healthcare applications.

 <figure style="text-align:center; margin:15px 0;">